MicrosoftDocs/azure-docs/articles/sentinel/sentinel-security-copilot.md

 Together with the iterative processing of other sophisticated Copilot for Security sources you enable, your Microsoft Sentinel incidents and data provide wider visibility into threats and their context for your organization.

 > [!IMPORTANT]
-> The Microsoft Sentinel and Natural Language to KQL for Microsoft Sentinel plugins are currently in PREVIEW.
+> The "Microsoft Sentinel" and "Natural Language to KQL for Microsoft Sentinel" plugins are currently in PREVIEW.
 The [Azure Preview Supplemental Terms](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) include additional legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.
 >

 ## Microsoft Copilot in Microsoft Sentinel (Preview)